Azure/azure-quickstart-templates/safewalk2-platform/README.md

 Safewalk servers are accesible from SSH using the specified credentials.

 The Gateway SSH is only accesible from the Safewalk nodes.
 Only web services are accesible from the Internet.

+### Software Licenses
+Please contact us at order@altipeak.com in order to buy licenses to get Safewalk ready to use.